Mati365/ts-union-struct/README.md

-# ts-bitfield-struct
+# ts-union-struct
-Small typescript utility class that helps with creating bitfields
+Small typescript utility class that helps with creating bit fields and C unions